geoserver/geoserver.github.io/_posts/2024-09-18-geoserver-2-26-0-released.md

 This is a stable release of GeoServer recommended for production use.
 GeoServer 2.26.0 is made in conjunction with GeoTools 32.0, GeoWebCache 1.26.0, ImageIO-EXT 1.4.13, and JAI-EXT 1.1.27.

-Thanks to Peter Smythe and Jody Garnett for making this release and everyone who has helped out during this release cycle.
+Thanks to Peter Smythe (AfriGIS) and Jody Garnett (GeoCat) for making this release and everyone who has helped out during this release cycle.
+Special thanks Andrea for helping with release announcement, and Torben for troubleshooting the build server and docker environment for this release.

 ## Nightly build testing